andy-goryachev-oracle/Test/doc/TabStopPolicy.md

 ## Goals

-The goal of this proposal is to provide a better way to control tab stops - relative to the document edge.
+The goal of this proposal is to provide a better way to control tab stops, by supporting the existing capability of specifying a fixed tab size as well as a variable number of user-definable tab stops positioned relative to the document edge.

 ## Non-Goals

-TBD
+- support for a BAR (|) tab stop
+- support the 'leader' property (symbols to fill the empty space before the tab stop)

 ## Motivation

-Currently, a tabSize property in Text and TextFlow controls is inadequate to represent tab stops in the context of a rich text control (and event in TextFlow which contains multiple Text nodes with different font sizes).
+The existing tabSize property in Text and TextFlow controls is inadequate to represent tab stops in the context of a rich text control, failing spectacularly when TextFlow contains multiple Text nodes which use different fonts.

+In addition to that, a rich text editor (either the RichTextArea control currently being developed, or a custom rich text editor) might need support for user-customizable tab stops offered by RTF or MS Word documents.